Andrew Klavan

-Andrew Klavan (/ˈkleɪvən/; born July 13, 1954) is an American novelist and conservative political commentator.
+Andrew Klavan (/ˈkleɪvən/; born July 13, 1954) is an American novelist, author and conservative political commentator.
 He has also worked in film and as an essayist and video satirist.
 He is also known for being a political commentator and hosts The Andrew Klavan Show podcast on the conservative site The Daily Wire.
+Born in New York City, Klavan was raised on Long Island and attended college at the University of California at Berkeley.
+He published his first novel, Face of the Earth, in 1977, and found critical recognition when The Rain won the Edgar Award for best new paperback.
+He lives in Virginia.

 Early life and education

-Klavan was born to a secular Jewish family in New York City and grew up in Great Neck, Long Island as one of four sons born to father Gene Klavan, a New York disc jockey, and mother Phyllis, a homemaker.
+Klavan was born to a secular Jewish family in New York City and grew up in Great Neck, Long Island, as one of four sons born to father Gene Klavan, a New York disc jockey, and mother Phyllis, a homemaker.
 He graduated from the University of California, Berkeley, with a degree in English Literature.
 He worked as a radio and newspaper reporter and a radio news writer before becoming a full-time writer.